Chithra Priya: Career

 Though, Motorcycle racing is recognized as legitimate sport in India, Chithra had found it very difficult to fund her interest.
 Instead, she continues to pursue her passion in long distance riding.

 She is the only Indian female motorbike rider to be Saddle Sore certified.
 This is an endurance riding certificate awarded by Iron Butt Association, when she rode 1,600 kilometers in 24 hours.
-She has three Limca Book of Records on her name.
+She has three Limca Book of Records in her name.
 The first one was awarded to the group she was a part of awarded to the group, Bikerni Association of Female Bikers India, for riding through Khardungala, the highest motor-able road in the world.
 The second was for being the first and only women to hold the International SaddleSore Record title, and the third for riding from Kanyakumari to Leh in 154 hours.

 She is the main board member of The Bikerni group along with Urvashi Patole, and Sheetal Bidaye.

 Chithra Priya, along with the Bikerni, partnered with Vicki Gray, the founder of International Female Ride Day© (IFRD), and founder and director of MOTORESS® to celebrate the 10th edition of International Female Ride Day© in India.
 They organized a 10-day tour around Maharashtra and Gujarat.
 It was in sync with the worldwide action of International Female Ride Day© which brings awareness to women in motorcycling.

-She is interested in Nature Conservation and also volunteers with Greenpeace.
+She is interested in Nature Conservation and volunteers with Greenpeace.